numediaweb/wpf/README.md

 ## For begginer and advanced developpers

-This theme is aimed to be used by both advanced developers (with knowledge of tools like; NodeJs, Grunt, Bower, SASS..) and also beginners on WordPress theme developpement.
+This theme is aimed to be used by both advanced developers and also beginners on WordPress theme developpement.

 #### Begginers (no knowledge of NodeJs, Grunt, SASS..)